lorisleiva/laravel-deployer/docs/overview-getting-started.md

 ## Check the hooks

 Hooks let you easily customize your deployment by adding tasks into strategic places of the deployment flow.
-Each of the various strategies call those hooks in deferent way to implement their logic.
+Each of the various strategies call those hooks in different ways to implement their logic.
 For example, the `local` strategy calls the `build` hook in a task that is ran locally whereas the `basic` strategy calls the `build` hook directly on the host.

 ```php
 // config/deploy.php